-THE MUCH-ANTICIPATED SECOND BOOK IN THE WATT O’HUGH SERIES IS ARRIVING IN MAY 2014, ALONG WITH A REISSUE OF THE CLASSIC FIRST BOOK, ARE AVAILABLE NOW ON AMAZON AND BN.COM, BOTH WITH SPANKING NEW COVERS AND ARTWORK!
+WATT O’HUGH UNDERGROUND, THE MUCH-ANTICIPATED SECOND BOOK IN THE WATT O’HUGH SERIES IS ARRIVING ON MAY 20, 2014, ALONG WITH A REISSUE OF THE CLASSIC FIRST BOOK, ARE AVAILABLE NOW ON AMAZON AND BN.COM, BOTH WITH SPANKING NEW COVERS AND ARTWORK!
 TILL THEN, BOOK ONE IS UNAVAILABLE AND OUT OF PRINT, BUT NOT FOR LONG!

 Watt O’Hugh III is a self-made man, Civil War vet, Time Roamer, former orphan of the New York slums and dime novel hero of the lost, magical West of the 1870s – and his riotous adventures mark one of the most original literary fantasy novels in recent memory.

 When O’Hugh returns to New York as the star of a Wild West show, he thinks his ship has come in.
 But that’s before he wakes up in a Wyoming penitentiary facing a murder charge, a corrupt Wall Street banker turned outlaw and a 2000-year-old Chinese mystery that could change the world forever.

 All he really wants is to woo Lucy Billings again, the woman he loved and lost in a gilded New York City before the War ….

 STEVEN DRACHMAN is a writer, critic and restaurateur whose work has appeared in The New York Times, The Washington Post, The Boston Phoenix, Entertainment Weekly, The Village Voice and The Chicago Sun-Times.

 PRAISE FOR STEVEN S. DRACHMAN AND THE WATT O’HUGH SERIES